 - The specific information you need based on the approach you’re using (listed bellow)

 As you do this, you’ll often realize that many sites are terrible at telling you how you can get in touch with them.
 I lose up to 15% of my prospects in this phase.
 It’s something you’re gonna have to learn to deal with.

 It will also make you rethink how easy YOU are to get in touch with and probably help you fix some issues on your site.

 One thing to note is that sometimes, there will be nothing else than the good old contact form for you to get in touch.
 Don’t get discouraged, add it to your contact info in Buzzstream and copy/paste the outreach email into it when you reach that stage.

-You can't just outreach and ask for links.
+You can’t just outreach and ask for links.
 Your success rate would be very low.
-You need to build up to that in order to maximise your chances.
+You need to build up to that in order to maximize your chances.

 One of the best ways to do this is to use social media to give before you receive.

 How do you do this?
 Simple, you promote the site you want to be featured on and let them know passively you’re promoting them to trigger that reciprocation feeling.